AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights: Definition and Measurement of AI Self-Preference Bias

 \subsection{Definition of AI Self-Preference Bias}

-Building on recent work \cite{Panickssery2024}, we conceptualize AI self-preference bias as the tendency of an LLM to favor content it generated itself over content from other sources.
+Building on recent work \citep{Panickssery2024, Wataoka2024}, we conceptualize AI self-preference bias as the tendency of an LLM to favor content it generated itself over content from other sources.
 This bias can manifest in two distinct forms: \begin{enumerate} \item LLM-vs-Human Self-Preference: The tendency of an LLM to prefer its own generated content over human-written content. \item LLM-vs-LLM Self-Preference: The tendency of an LLM to prefer its own output over content generated by an alternative LLM. \end{enumerate}

-To empirically assess the two forms of self-preference bias, we examine whether a specific LLM, acting as the evaluator (the evaluator LLM), makes fair selections when presented with carefully matched \textit{pairs of resumes}.
-In the LLM-vs-Human Preference case, the evaluator LLM compares a human-written resume to a counterfactual version generated by the evaluator LLM, where both versions convey the same underlying content.
-In the LLM-vs-LLM Preference case, the evaluator LLM compares its own generated version to one produced by an alternative LLM, again holding the content constant by basing both on the same original human-written resume.
-In the sections that follow, we operationalize these two forms of bias using two complementary approaches: a direct measurement based on selection rates and a conditional logistic regression model, both leveraging pairwise resume comparisons to quantify and analyze LLM self-preferencing behavior.
+To empirically evaluate self-preference bias, we test whether a given LLM, acting as the evaluator (the evaluator LLM), makes unbiased selections when presented with carefully matched \textit{pairs} of resumes (\autoref{fig:self-bias}).
+Each pair represents the \emph{same underlying candidate}, with identical qualifications, experience, and background information, differing only in how that information is expressed.
+In the LLM-vs-human case (\autoref{fig:LLM-Human-bias}), the evaluator LLM compares a human-written resume to a counterfactual version it generated itself, with both describing the same candidate profile.
+In the LLM-vs-LLM case (\autoref{fig:LLM-LLM-bias}), the evaluator LLM compares its own generated version to one produced by an alternative LLM.
+Under this design, the evaluator LLM's task reduces to choosing between two alternative representations of the same candidate.